Is Snowboarding Hard? Here’s The Harsh Truth…

 I don’t know if I was expecting it to be as easy as learning how to ski.
 But, if I could go back in time, I think that I would warn myself.

-I have heard the saying that skiing is easy to learn and hard to master, and snowboarding is hard to learn and easy to master.
-I am not a master at skiing (maybe one of my readers can confirm this for me), but I agree with the learning part of that statement.
+Keep in mind, I am not a master at skiing (maybe one of my readers can confirm this for me), but I agree with the learning part of that statement.

 I think that if I had a more realistic outlook on how brutal it was and how much work it would actually take to learn, I think I would have been a little less hard on myself.